ELI-NP/Contrast/README.md

 ![Contrast](Contrast_100TW.png)

 This data is provided for the purposes of hydrodynamic simulation.

+Data provided with permission from the LSD team at ELI-NP.